- Departments

 Human Ecology Major

-- Lotte GiesbrechtVocational: Human Ecology logiesbrecht@hsd.ca
+Lotte GiesbrechtVocational: Human Ecology logiesbrecht@hsd.ca

-- Rebecca WiensVocational: Human Ecology rwiens@hsd.ca
+Rebecca WiensVocational: Human Ecology rwiens@hsd.ca

-- Lorna WilsonVocational: Human Ecology lwilson@hsd.ca
+Lorna WilsonVocational: Human Ecology lwilson@hsd.ca

 The Human Ecology major is the study of relationships between humans and their natural, social, and built environments.
-Students in this major will study the three areas of Human Ecology which are: Family Studies, Food and Nutrition, and Clothing, Housing and Design.
+Students in this major will study the three areas of Human Ecology which are: Family Studies, Food and Nutrition, and Textile Arts and Environmental Design.
 In Family Studies, students will gain practical experience working with preschool children, and learn about child/human development and personal relationships.
 In the Food and Nutrition area students will gain practical experience in food preparation techniques and will learn all aspects related to health and nutrition.
 In Clothing, Housing and Design students will have the opportunity of applying the fundamentals of design in fashion and housing and will complete various projects.

 Program Expectations: